TREZOR One Review and Comparison

-When all things fail, physical force can be the last thing that will be used to get access to your Trezor, also known as the “5 dollar wrench attack” as explained in the following image:
+When all hacking attempts fail, physical force can be the last thing to be used to get access to your TREZOR, also known as the “5 dollar wrench attack” as explained in the following image:

 For this scenario you can use different passphrases – each one leading to a different amount of coins.
 So you will “give away” the decoy passphrase leading to a small amount of coins while keeping the majority of your coins secure.

 No. Nothing is, but it’s as close as it gets.
 One thing that TREZOR can’t protect you from is phishing attacks.
 This means that someone can try and fool you by having you send Bitcoins from your TREZOR to a wrong address.

 However, this is not a device malfunction – it’s more of a human malfunction.
 You need to make sure that the person you are sending your Bitcoins to is who they say they are ( here’s my own experience with phishing).

 For detailed information about possible TREZOR threats and how they are being dealt with, refer to TREZOR’s security threats section inside their FAQ.